PrestaShop/docs/src/content/1.7/development/components/mail-template/_index.md

 * In the Symfony command `prestashop:mail:generate` if you want to launch a CLI generation
 * In the "Design > Email Theme" page when you use the form to launch the generation manually (once per language)

-## Choosing my default theme
+## Choosing the default theme

 Your shop can only use one theme at a time, so if you go to the "Design > Email Theme" page you will be able to choose your default email theme.
 This default theme will be used each time the generation process is launched automatically (language installation, upgrade, ...).

 The default theme starting from `1.7.6` will be the **modern** theme, the *classic* theme was provided for backward compatibility and as an example.

-{{% notice note %}}
+### Troubleshooting

-**I changed my default theme but my emails didn't change.**
+##### I changed my default theme but my emails didn't change.

 Indeed when you select your default theme you simply update your configuration, so any **future** generation will use the theme you selected.

-However no generation process is launched when you select a theme, so if you want to generate your emails with your newly selected theme you need to do it manually thanks to the "Generate emails" form.
+However no generation process is launched when you select a theme, so if you want to generate your emails with your newly selected theme you need to do it manually in the "Generate emails" form.

+{{% notice info %}}
-/!\ The form only generates **one** language so you will have to repeat the action for each Language installed on your shop.
+The form only generates **one** language, so you will have to repeat the action for each Language installed on your shop.
 {{% /notice %}}

-{{% notice note %}}
-**I tried to generate emails with a new theme but my templates are still in the former one.**
+##### I tried to generate emails with a new theme, but my templates are still in the previous one.

-Two possibilities for this issue:
+There are two possibilities for this issue:

+**1. Overwrite already-generated templates**

-* As you may have noticed the `GenerateThemeMailTemplatesCommand` and the "Generate emails" form have an **overwrite** option.
+As you may have noticed, the `GenerateThemeMailTemplatesCommand` and the "Generate emails" form have an **overwrite** option.
 We need this option because some shops may have installed email themes, or customized their templates manually.
-For that reason by default the generation process **does not** export a template when it **already exists**.
+For that reason by default the generation process **does not export a template if it already exists**.
-If you want to erase the former templates you need to enable the `overwrite` option, be careful this will replace **all** existing templates you can't choose which ones.
+If you want to replace the former templates you need to enable the `overwrite` option.

 ![Overwrite templates option](./img/overwrite_templates.png)

+{{% notice warning %}}
+Be careful, using this option will replace **all the existing templates**!
+{{% /notice %}}

+**2. Overwrite the shop theme's mail templates**

-* As you may know email templates can be integrated in your PrestaShop theme (and I mean here the **shop theme** not the email theme).
-In which case they are no longer contained in the default `mails` folder but instead in `themes/{my_theme}/mails/...` folders, and they override the default ones.
-So even if you generate your new theme (both automatically and manually) the templates contained in the theme will have the priority.
-So you need to generate your theme manually and to select the shop theme you want to overwrite, then the templates will be generated in its folder and will be used from now (don't forget to enable the `overwrite` option if you want to replace them).
+As you may know, your PrestaShop theme (the **shop's theme**, not the email theme) can include mail templates which override the shop's default ones.
+Those templates are not contained in the default `mails` folder, but the in `themes/{my_theme}/mails/` folder.
+Even if you generate your new mail theme (be it automatically or manually), the shop theme's templates will have higher priority and will be used instead of your mail theme's.

+In that case, generate your mail theme manually and to select the shop theme you want to overwrite.
+Templates will be generated in its folder and will be used from now (don't forget to enable the `overwrite` option if you want to replace them).

 ![Select the theme you want to overwrite](./img/select_shop_theme.png)

+{{% notice warning %}}
+Be aware this operation will **permanently modify** your shop theme's files!
 {{% /notice %}}

 ## Learn more